 Organizations and Activities

-Student life at U-M offers the kind of thoroughly engaging opportunities a major public university affords: the kind of opportunities that extend the academic experience beyond the classroom, enable students to learn the lessons of leadership, connect with one another and a myriad of on- and off-campus communities, explore new worlds, or simply have fun.
+Student life at U-M offers the kind of thoroughly engaging opportunities a major public university affords: the kind of opportunities that extend beyond the classroom, enabling students to learn the lessons of leadership, connect with one another and a myriad of on- and off-campus communities, explore new worlds, or simply have fun.

 With more than 1,600 registered, student-run clubs and organizations on campus, and meaningful community engagement and social justice work, you’ll definitely find yourself here.